 11. Don’t be lazy

 As much as we would love to lie in bed on the days we have off, use these days to take care of a few extra responsibilities.
 Always take care of the most important responsibilities first or the most pressing ones, that way you can relax on taking care of the others a bit.
 You will feel much better while relaxing knowing you have nothing that needs to be done.

-This one can get to us all at one point or another.
-However, it’s the biggest pit fall of time management.
+Procrastination gets us all at one time or another.
+However, it’s the biggest pitfall of time management.
 Too many responsibilities can get stacked up to where we overwhelm ourselves or make it near impossible to get them all taken care of.
 If something is presented to you, get it done right then if possible.
 If not, it will only be one more thing you will have to remember to get done later.
 Don’t do that to yourself.

 Overall, get to know yourself and your habits.
 Be honest about where you fall short and compensate for that.
 We all handle our time differently but with a few adjustments, we can all learn to organize our time effectively.